mroman-ibs/FuzzySimRes/README.md

 The epistemic bootstrap is used for epistemic fuzzy data (see (Couso and Dubois 2014)) and it allows (see (P. Grzegorzewski and Romaniuk 2021;
-Przemyslaw Grzegorzewski and Romaniuk 2022)):
+Przemyslaw Grzegorzewski and Romaniuk 2022; Romaniuk, Grzegorzewski, and Parchami 2024)):

 - application of special resampling procedures,
 - application of real-valued statistical tests for fuzzy data,